 - Provide training and resources for communities to improve water quality, secure water supplies and safer sanitation facilities

-- Support scale-up of the 3-Star WASH in Schools approach for the provision of safe water, gender appropriate sanitation, hand washing facilities and hygiene education in schools
+- Support scale-up of WASH in Schools for the provision of safe water, gender appropriate sanitation, hand washing facilities and hygiene education in schools

-- Raise awareness in household on the basics of household water treatment and safe storage
+- Raise awareness in households on the basics of household water treatment and safe storage

 - Support public awareness campaigns about personal hygiene